JS-Kuba/neural-collaborative-filtering/README.md

 Ratings are set to 1 (interacted) or 0 (uninteracted).
 Train from scratch.
 ![binarize](./res/figure/binarize.png)

-### Pytorch Versions
+## CPU training
-The repo works under torch 1.0.
-You can find the old versions working under torch 0.2 and 0.4 in **tags**.
+The code can also run on CPUs and actually pretty fast for small datasets.

-### TODO
+## Requirements
-- Batchify the test data to handle large dataset.
+The repo works under torch 1.0 (gpu&cpu) and torch 2.3.1(cpu, gpu yet to be tested).
+You can find the old versions in **tags**.